Further information on which modules are specific to your programme.

 This information is given as indicative.
 Timetable may change at short notice depending on room availability.

-Module coordinator(s): Director of Postgraduate Teaching - Computer Science (firstname.lastname@example.org)
+Module coordinator(s): First Level Coordinator - Computer Science (firstname.lastname@example.org)

 This information is given as indicative.
 Staff involved in a module may change at short notice depending on availability and circumstances.

 This module reinforces key Java programming skills gained in CS1002, by means of a series of coursework assignments posed as mini-projects.
 These are designed to offer increasing depth and scope for creativity as the module progresses.

 Before taking this module you must pass CS1002